$L^2$ geometry of hyperbolic monopoles: Introduction

-Moduli spaces and their metrics play a central role in the study of monopoles.
-The $L^2$ metric on the moduli space of monopoles in Euclidean space was introduced by Manton \cite{manton:1982}, who proposed that the geodesics of this metric should approximate the dynamics of slowly-moving monopoles.
+admits a unique solution and leads to a well-defined metric on the moduli space.
+This metric was introduced by Manton \cite{manton:1982}, who proposed that the geodesics of this metric should approximate the dynamics of slowly-moving monopoles.
 This conjecture was later confirmed by Stuart \cite{stuart:1994}.

-Inspired by Manton's proposal, Atiyah--Hitchin calculated the metric on the moduli space of centred 2-monopoles \cite{atiyah:2014}.
-Their calculation exploited the fact that the moduli space metrics are hyperk\"ahler, and the Atiyah--Hitchin metric is now one of the best-known examples of a hyperk\"ahler manifold.
+The metric on the moduli space of euclidean monopoles is hyperk\"ahler, and this fact allowed Atiyah--Hitchin to calculate the metric on the moduli space of centred 2-monopoles explicitly \cite{atiyah:2014}.
+The Atiyah--Hitchin metric is now one of the best-known examples of a hyperk\"ahler manifold.
 Many other prominent examples of hyperk\"ahler metrics arise as moduli spaces of monopoles \cite{Lee:1996,cherkis:1999,cherkis:2002,cherkis:2012}.

 The moduli space metric can be used to study not only classical but also quantum mechanics of monopoles \cite{gibbons:1986}.
 Famously, Sen \cite{sen:1994} made predictions for the $L^2$ cohomology of centred monopole moduli spaces, and these conjectures have been confirmed for charges 2 \cite{hitchin:2000} and 3 \cite{kottke:2024}.

+Monopoles on hyperbolic space share much mathematical structure with their euclidean counterparts, including correspondences with spectral curves, rational maps, and (discrete) Nahm equations, so it would be natural to expect their moduli spaces to admit interesting metrics.
+However, it has been known for a long time that the gauge-fixing condition \eqref{coulombintro} leads to the integral \eqref{metricintro} being divergent \cite{braam:1989}.
+Thus the construction of an $L^2$-metric on the moduli space of hyperbolic monopoles is a long-standing open problem.